shobhitexe/Stock-Guru/README.md

 2. Participate in discussions and post queries regarding stock market
 3. Maintain wishlist to keep track of stocks
 4. Forecast closing price values of various stocks for next 30 days
-    * Live stock data has been fetched from yahoo finance using python yfinance library
+    * Live stock data is fetched from yahoo finance using python yfinance library
-    * LSTM deep learning model has been used to make predictions
+    * LSTM deep learning model is used to make predictions
 <br>

 ## Tech Stack